dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 that it cannot represent "malformed" DNS packets.
 Only those packets that can be transformed reasonably into the structured format can be represented by it.
 So if a query is malformed this will lead to the (well formed) DNS responses with error code FORMERR appearing as "unmatched".

 * Data on malformed packets will optionally be recorded.
-There are three distinct types of packets that are considered "malformed":
+There are two distinct types of packets that are considered "malformed":

     * Packets that cannot be decoded into a well-formed IP or IPv6 packet, or where a valid DNS header cannot be extracted.
       A valid DNS header is one where the identifier, flags and codes, and question count words are present and well-formed, and unless the question count is 0 a single question is present in the question section.
     * Packets with a well-formed DNS header, but well-formed records corresponding to the full count of records specified in each section are not present.
-    * Packets with well-formed DNS content, but with additional data following the DNS content.

 Rationale: Many name servers will process queries on a best-effort basis in accordance with Postel's Law, and do not insist on completely well-formed packets.
-Name servers will also generally ignore any trailing data following well-formed DNS content.
-Users may wish to be informed of such transactions, or input data that cannot be decoded to even a DNS header and which therefore cannot be meaningfully processed as part of the query/response stream, and may wish to be able to analyse these malformed inputs as, for example, possible attack vectors.
+Users may wish to be informed of such transactions, or input data that cannot be decoded to even a DNS header and which therefore cannot be meaningfully processed as part of the query/response stream, and may wish to be able to analyse these malformed inputs.
 Therefore these interactions with the name server should be recorded where possible, but flagged as malformed.

 QUESTION: Should a valid DNS header include additional conditions?